MontuD/AzureJavaWebApp/README.md

 -  Compile it and package using maven use mvn package
 --------------
-2. Docker -\n
+2. Docker
-Dockerize the above jar into Docker Image to be pushed on Docker Hub In this section preparing a Dockerfile that helps for creating docker image that we can use to deploy on azure.
 --------------
+Dockerize the above jar into Docker Image to be pushed on Docker Hub.
+In this section preparing a Dockerfile that helps for creating docker image that we can use to deploy on azure.
  - I had Created my own image on the top of ubuntu:latest.
  - installed java (version 11) and maven (version 3.6) on it.
  - Pushed on Docker hub.